matomo-org/developer-documentation/docs/3.x/tracking-api-clients.md

 ## Mobile SDKs

+Use the SDKs below for mobile app and product analytics with Matomo.

 ### iOS SDK

 If you are building iOS apps, you can use the Swift PiwikTracker client (or the older Objective-C PiwikTracker) to send tracking data to your Piwik server.